Office Ergonomics - Computer Monitors and Display Colours

 What is display polarity?

-What should I know about image contrast and resolution?
+What should I know about image contrast?

 The monitors used in offices do not usually have DCR technology, so they are characterized by the "static contrast ratio".

-Fairly sharp images and adequate contrast ratios are typically required to make a display easier to read.
+Sharp images and adequate contrast ratios are typically required to make a display easier to read.

 What is acceptable to an individual will also depend on character size, viewing distance and the type of task being done.
-A properly functioning monitor will typically provide adequate resolution and a static contrast ratio up to 1000:1.
+A properly functioning monitor will typically provide adequate resolution and a static contrast ratio of up to 1000:1.

-- Fact sheet last revised: 2014-03-05
+- Fact sheet last revised: 2025-06-23